-Imagine waking up to singing birds, fresh mountain air mixed with the smell of the pine trees and sun rays shining through the trees.
+Imagine waking up to singing birds, fresh mountain air mixed with the smell of pine trees and sun rays shining through the trees.
 Thatβs what camping in Jasper National Park is all about.
-Weβve camped in most of Jasperβs campgrounds and this is our guide to help you plan your trip (including secret local tips).
+Weβve camped in most of Jasperβs campgrounds, and this is our guide to help you plan your trip (including secret local tips).

-This guide covers:
+This guide to camping in Jasper National Park covers:

 - tips for reservations